 The campus radicals were immediately aware of the deception.
 Ostensible "neutrality" meant "You lose."
 The institution would take a position by not taking a position.
 The campus conservatives were less astute, but they also lost because the university was forfeiting the high ground if and when the radicals gained power.

-In 2023, "institutional neutrality" looked like a fine thing to Claudine Gay because it meant she could adopt a bland open-mindedness to calls to kill the Jews.
+In 2023, "institutional neutrality" looked like a fine thing to Claudine Gay because it meant she could adopt a bland open-mindedness to the lynch mob camped outside of Harvard's Hillel.
 If Harvard indeed had adopted "institutional neutrality" as more than camouflage to indifference toward Jew-hatred, it meant that "institutional neutrality" had changed Harvard's mission to include principled moral equivalence between Jews and Jew-haters, and between every approbation of virtue and approbation of vice.